Ray tracing, simply put, is the simulation of real-time light interactions with virtual objects as if it was in the real world.

 Ray tracing attempts to imitate natural light interaction with mathematically determined paths along an imaginary eye and the virtual environment that it “sees”.

-As expected, the color properties of the surfaces affected by this process can dynamically change simply by switching viewing angles or moving objects around.
+As anticipated, the color properties of the surfaces affected by this process can dynamically change simply by switching viewing angles or moving objects around.
 Just like how objects in the real world change their shadow properties or brightness when moved nearer or away from a light source.

 Why Is Ray Tracing Important?